DiscoraFramework/.github/profile/README.md

 ## The Open-Source Organization for the Discora Framework

-Discora makes Discord bot development easier by handling commands, events, and interactions efficiently.
-It has been proven in production, ensuring reliability and performance.
-To further improve the framework, an existing Discord bot will be rewritten using Discora.
+Discora makes it easier to build Discord bots by handling commands, events, and interactions smoothly.
+It's been tested in real projects, proving its reliability and performance.

 ## 🌟 Features:
 - 🛠 **Simplified Command & Event Handling**